DISCLAIMER: I neither own nor make profit off anything Marvel related.

 The smooth piece of skin between his eyebrows scrunched up.
 "Why do you say that?"

-"Most men that receive my verbal lashing don't really bother to ask me out."
+"Most men that receive my verbal lashing don't ask me out."

 "I never back down from a bully."
 He replied but I got the impression he wasn't talking about me.

 "How about we meet here at ten o'clock tomorrow?"

 I nodded as we looked at each other bashfully.
 I looked away first and spied Bette dashing across the street, her green eyes widened to see Steve again and her lips stretched into a knowing grin.
 "Well, I guess I'll see you tomorrow then."
 I started to take off his jacket.

 "Keep it; you can give it back to me tomorrow."